THISISDINOSAUR/Anatomy/README.md

 - Clean up expander (and maybe parser)
 The expander's gotten quite large and unorganised, and could do with some reorganisation.

+- Mute output when importing to regular racket scripts

 ### Server features